 Treatment of recurrent ovarian cancer; recurrent cervical cancer; soft tissue sarcomas (angiosarcoma or hemangiopericytoma/solitary fibrous tumor); age-related macular degeneration (AMD).

-Recommendations from Periodontal Associates of Memphis
+Recommendations from Periodontal Associates of Memphis:

 Our recommendation is to have all dental treatment prior to cancer treatment.
 This should help avoid the above problems.
 Please contact us with any questions.